Fair, Not Equal

 A common complaint in my house is - "it's not fair that he gets to (fill in the blank) and I don't."

 This usually comes up when one boy is "grounded" while the other one is not.

 Should I not allow the ungrounded son to play video games or have friends over because it might hurt the grounded son's feelings?

 I teach my boys that treating everyone equally is extremely unfair.

 It may sound strange, but really think about that.

 I am not saying that people are not equals, they are - created equal in God's image - deserving of dignity and kindness.
-I am saying that to treat everyone the same and give them all equal treatment (consequences and rewards) is unfair.
+I am saying that to treat everyone the same and give them all equal treatment (consequences and rewards) regardless of performance or merit is unfair.